jeaye/blog.jeaye.com/_drafts/clojure-keywords.md

 ### Brief: the five common forms
 1. `:foo`, which is just your plain old keyword
 2. `::foo`, which is a namespaced keyword for the current namespace
-3. `:my.ns/name`, which is a namespaced keyword for a valid ns
+3. `:my.ns/name`, which is a namespaced keyword for a valid namespace
 4. `::my/name`, which uses the `:as` alias to achieve the same as point #3
-5. `:something/foo`, which is commonly used with Datomic and doesn't actually map to a valid ns
+5. `:something/foo`, which is commonly used with Datomic and doesn't actually map to a valid namespace

 ### Plain old keywords
 These will show up most often in the Clojure and ClojureScript available on the